aceyzz/aceyzz/README.md

 🚀 Currently immersed in the dynamic world of technology, I'm a passionate learner and enthusiast of all things tech-related.

 🎓 I graduated from 42 Lausanne School in October 2024.
 Currently, I am continuing to specialize in my field.
-I hold two Microsoft Azure certifications in Cloud, Data and Security.
+I hold 3 Microsoft Azure certifications in Cloud, Data and Security.
 My journey is driven by a passion for technology and a commitment to continuous learning and growth.

 💼 I'm currently working full-time as a junior IT Engineer.